 Each brew is inspired by a little A-Frame hut in our local backcountry.
 The brew staff love to leave little surprises for people all around our area, so keep your eyes peeled next time you go for a hike.

-Forged Axe Favourite: Magic Lake Porter Style: Porter ABV: 5.5% IBU: 30
+- Forged Axe Favourite: Magic Lake Porter Style: Porter ABV: 5.5% IBU: 30

 405-1201 Commercial Way

-The newest craft brewery in the sea-to-sky corridor, it has imagined the best brewery atmosphere.
-Doesn’t hurt that their pizza is off the hook; we find it hard to resist even when we are just going for a growler fill.
+The newest craft brewery in the sea-to-sky corridor has people talking.
+Of course, it doesn’t hurt that their pizza is off the hook; we find it hard to resist even when we just go for a growler fill.

-Whether you are stopping by for a date night brewery session (Forged Axe recommended), or are there to pick up some tall cans, you will not be disappointed.
+Whether you are stopping by for a date night brewery session (Forged Axe recommended) or are there to pick up some tall cans, you will not be disappointed.

-Forged Axe Favorite: Widow Maker IPA Style: IPA ABV: 6.7% IBU: 50
+- Forged Axe Favourite: Widow Maker IPA Style: IPA ABV: 6.7% IBU: 50

-Howe Sound Brewpub
+Howe Sound Inn and Brewpub

 37801 Cleveland Ave